ciroque/the-dagwood/docs/demo/src/getting-started.md

 # Getting Started Guide

 Ready to dive into The DAGwood project?
-This guide will help you set up your development environment, run your first workflows, and start contributing to this exciting Rust-based workflow orchestration system.
+This guide will help you set up your development environment, run your first pipelines, and start contributing to this exciting Rust-based pipeline orchestration system.

 ## Quick Start